-- restore customer confidence and improve our operating and financial performance in Mexico; - restore profitability in Europe by generating more business with European OEMs, particularly in the communications market; - improve asset utilization, focusing primarily on inventory turnover; and - drive efficiency through simplicity and the elimination of waste by reducing our overhead structures, streamlining processes and continuing to foster a lean culture.
+- 1. restore customer confidence; - 2. improve operating and financial performance in Mexico; - 3. restore profitability in Europe by generating more business with European OEMs; - 4. improve asset utilization, focusing primarily on inventory turnover; and - 5. drive efficiency through simplicity and the elimination of waste by reducing overhead structures, streamlining processes and fostering a lean culture.